Review updated after another month of usage experience

 Double finger tap to undo is not available with all app.
 This feature works with Krita and CSP.
-This feature does not work with Concepts for some reason.

 The kickstand is strong but it's not strong enough to hold its angle when your palm is resting on the screen while drawing.

 When drawing on a tablet, I prefer to use a proper and better stand such as the Parblo PR100.
 I never draw on the tablet with the stand deployed like what you see in the photo above.

 That's the hinge.